 The airline flies to more than 50 destinations, mostly within Australia but also including some Middle Eastern and Pacific airports.
-Some of the most popular Virgin Australia Airlines flights are those to Sydney, Perth and Melbourne.
+Some of the most popular Virgin Australia flights are those to Sydney, Perth and Melbourne.
 Beyond Australia it operates routes to Abu Dhabi, Samoa, Wellington and more.
-Codeshare agreements with Alaska Airlines, Delta Airlines, Horizon Air and Etihad Airways help Virgin Airlines Australia expand the number of destinations it's able to service.
+Codeshare agreements with Alaska Airlines, Delta Airlines, Horizon Air and Etihad Airways help Virgin Australia expand the number of destinations it's able to service.

-For those on a Virgin Australia Airlines flight, checked baggage allowances vary by route type and fare type.
+For those on Virgin Australia flights, checked baggage allowances vary by route type and fare type.
 On domestic flights, Saver and Flexi fares entitle passengers to 1 item of up to 23 kg, while Premium Saver and Premium fares entitle passengers to 2 items of up to 23 kg each.
 Business fares allow passengers to bring 2 items up to 32 kg each.
 On short-haul international flights, Seat only, Seat and bag, Saver and Flexi fares all entitle passengers to 1 item of up to 23 kg, Premium Saver and Premium fares entitle passengers to 2 items of up to 23 kg each and Business fares entitle passengers to 2 items of up to 32 kg each.

-On long-haul international Virgin Australia Airlines flights where the piece concept is used, Economy and Premium Economy passengers are allowed two items of up to 23 kg each and Business passengers are allowed two items of up to 32 kg each.
+On long-haul international Virgin Australia flights where the piece concept is used, Economy and Premium Economy passengers are allowed two items of up to 23 kg each and Business passengers are allowed two items of up to 32 kg each.
 On long-haul international flights were the weight concept is used, Economy passengers are allowed up to 30 kg, Premium Economy passengers are allowed up to 32 kg, Business passengers are allowed up to 40 kg and First class passengers are allowed up to 50 kg.
 The airline will not carry any item of luggage weighing over 32 kg.